bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- {width="4.0in" height="2.2538462379702535in"} -->

-First, let\'s talk about **responsive web design**.
-With the definition that we\'re using, the test really is, are you getting back the same code regardless of the device that you\'re using?
+First, let&apos;s talk about **responsive web design**.
+With the definition that we&apos;re using, the test really is, are you getting back the same code regardless of the device that you&apos;re using?

-You know that I\'m a big fan of inspect element and viewing the source code, so my question is, are you going to get the same source code no matter what platform you\'re looking at?
+You know that I&apos;m a big fan of inspect element and viewing the source code, so my question is, are you going to get the same source code no matter what platform you&apos;re looking at?

 Now, as humans we can do that by viewing the source code or other little tricks.
-But sometimes when you\'re thinking about things such as source engine optimization and getting really high rankings on your page.
+But sometimes when you&apos;re thinking about things such as source engine optimization and getting really high rankings on your page.

-A bot can also tell if you\'re using responsive web design by looking for certain meta tag named viewport.
+A bot can also tell if you&apos;re using responsive web design by looking for certain meta tag named viewport.
 It can be detected automatically and would really, kind of help boost your search engine score, is what many people think.